 What is Data Loss Prevention (DLP)?
 A Definition

 DLP technologies often use rules to discover and classify sensitive data, so that administrators can identify areas of risk.
 Extra layers of protection can then be applied to those areas.
-DLP technologies often have methods of automatically detecting anomalous or unwanted behaviour and triggering automated responses to shut down threats.
+DLP technologies often have methods of automatically detecting anomalous or unwanted behavior and triggering automated responses to shut down threats.

 Organizations often adopt data loss prevention solutions because they struggle to manage the sheer volume of internal data natively.
 Most governments and industries will also have regulations that make adopting a data loss prevention solution a necessity.